On this page:

 Purchasing OSHC through the University

 The University of Melbourne can arrange visa-length OSHC provided by Allianz Global Assistance.
 You can pay the health cover premium when accepting your offer of place.
-The University will inform DIAC that OSHC is in place for you and your family members and will indicate this on your Confirmation of Enrolment (COE).
+The University will inform DIBP that OSHC is in place for you and your family members and will indicate this on your Confirmation of Enrolment (COE).

 Allianz Global Assistance is the University’s preferred OSHC provider.
 Membership benefits include 24-hour assistance via its helpline and access to OSHC representatives at the Parkville campus.
 Further information about OSHC, including prices, claims, family cover is available from the Allianz Global Assistance OSHC website.